 Seen from its jetty on the Batang Ai, a massive man-made reservoir in the Sri Aman region, the Hilton-managed resort appears like any other longhouse in the area.

 Built from large chunks of belian (ironwood), it sits amid swirls of mist on the edges of the reservoir.
 A huddle of pastel pink and blue painted longboats are tethered to its moorings.

 Here we can cool off in a swimming pool -- safely out of leech reach -- and escape the melting humidity in air conditioned suites.

 The next morning, we head upriver.

 Deep in the tropical forests, we get a taste of life among the local Iban communities that have lived here, reputedly, since the 17th century.
 Along the Batang Ai and its tributaries, colorful longhouse settlements unfurl like streamers on the riverbanks.
 Rice paddies cloak surrounding hillsides in velvet green crops.

 "As shifting cultivators, they always built their homes near navigable rivers," says our guide, Mashour.
 "They were designed to last as long as their exploitation of rice farming in the area, before they moved on to new pastures."

-While some Iban now live in new cement longhouses that have a generator-powered TV set or fridge, most stick to old customs.
+While some Iban now live in new cement longhouses that have a generator-powered TV set or fridge, most stick to old customs -- with one major exception.